-Table 2 12 Listing Cammation of Iteria Nο Requirement criteria General Specific 1 Shareholder equity more than MNT 10M more than MNT 10M 2 Non-current asset size in the price of a security to be listed more than 10% more than 20% 3 Number of shareholders more than 50 more than 50 4 Percentage of common stock that are publicly offered more than 30% more than 10% 5 Years of running a business operation more than 1 year more than 3 years 6 Profit size Shall generate a profit.
-If incurred a loss, the loss size shall be no more the 30% of an equity capital No requirement 7 Others 1.
-Company shall adopt governance rules and regulation standardized practice and guide 2.
-Financial reports, sect trading data, influential informinformation of the company ar distributed transparently to the as possible.
-3. Companies must have responsible for securities tradiffer 4.
-Announce and arrangemeeting to the public within the These include meeting notes a provided to MSE within the timestandard securities. ons under internationally lance. urities transaction, price, nation and operational and management shall be e public and MSE as soon e a specialist who is ng. ge the shareholders' ne term stated in the Law. and resolution to be
+NTO N0 Requirement criteria General Specific 1 Shareholder equity more than MNT 10M more than MNT 10M 2 Non-current asset size in the price of a security to be listed more than 10% more than 20% 3 Number of shareholders more than 50 more than 50 4 Percentage of common stock that are publicly offered more than 30% more than 10% 5 Years of running a business operation more than 1 year more than 3 years 6 Profit size Shall generate a profit.
+If incurred a loss, the loss size shall be no more the 30% of an equity capital No requirement 7 Others Company shall adopt and comply with its governance rules and regulations under internationally standardized practice and guidance.
+Financial reports, securities transaction, price, trading data, influential information and operational information of the company and management shall be distributed transparently to the public and MSE as soon as possible.
+Companies must have a specialist who is responsible for securities trading.
+Announce and arrange the shareholders' meeting to the public within the term stated in the Law.
+These include meeting notes and resolution to be provided to MSE within the time frame.